Price Guide

 Swatch Group sets retail uniformly within each case format.
 All six Lépine pocket watches — different colours, different sound effects, different languages — retail at the same €385, with no colorway premium at the boutique counter.
 The two Savonnette pieces (Lan Ba, Otg Roz) carry a €15 premium for the petite seconde subdial and the larger 44.2 × 53.2 mm bioceramic case, at €400.
 This is the same pricing logic Swatch applied to the MoonSwatch in 2022, where all 11 variants launched at €260 with no colorway premium — uniform retail eliminates official price discrimination and lets the secondary market sort out demand signals.

 Swatch will not sell the Royal Pop online.
 Audemars Piguet does not stock it.
-The only way to acquire one at retail is to walk into one of roughly 200 selected Swatch boutiques on May 16th — and accept the one-piece-per-person-per-store-per-day limit.
-The €100 option fee is not a deposit on the watch.
-It is the price of three concrete things:
+The only way to acquire one at the €385/€400 retail price is to walk into one of roughly 200 selected Swatch boutiques on May 16th — and accept the one-piece-per-person-per-store-per-day limit.
+For most people that isn't realistic, which is why a resale and sourcing market exists at all.

 Aftermarket pricing — what to expect